Online Master’s in Mental Health Counseling Programs

 Marriage and Family Therapist (MFT)

-Note: while you can become an MFT with a master’s in mental health counseling, you can also choose a different degree path, such as an online MFT degree.
+While you can become an MFT with a master’s in mental health counseling, you can also choose a different degree path, such as an online MFT degree.

 Learn more about how to become a marriage and family therapist.